intel/linux-sgx/SampleCode/SampleAttestedTLS/README.md

  The audience is assumed to be familiar:
  [What is an Attested TLS channel](AttestedTLSREADME.md#what-is-an-attested-tls-channel)

+ The `QuoteGenerationSample` and `QuoteVerificationSample` can be run successfully on server and client machines. (`tdx-quote-generation-sample` and `tdx-quote-verification-sample` for TDX)
 # The Attested TLS sample

 It has the following properties: